piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/running-rdm-as-another-user.md

 This solution is ideal if you do this often, you can create a batch file with the command and simply type in your password when prompted.

-The RunAs command has many parameters to change its behaviour, we won't cover them all here, but if you have an advanced scenario we suggest you consult the Windows help.
+The RunAs command has many parameters to change its behaviour, we will not cover them all here, but if you have an advanced scenario we suggest you consult the Windows help.

 1. Open a command prompt.
 1. Type runas /netonly /user:{your username here}.
 Usage of the NetOnly parameter signals that the credentials will be used for network access only.
 Ensure your username is entered as your infrastructure requires.
 Typically its {domain}\{user}, i.e. windjammer\david